freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 -  A command can be something like ``turn on the light in the kitchen``
 -  An actuator can be relais board

-The result of the interaction between event, trigger and command is an automation.
+The result of the interaction between event, trigger, and command is an automated action.
 In this case the automation is ``if luminosity is less than 50% turn on the light in the kitchen``.

 .. note:: Triggers and commands are defined by the user using the **Jfrontend** graphical **EventEditor**.
 Triggers, commands and automations are saved as XML files.